 Other, less severe diseases, like the flu or dengue fever, also require special attention during sex, as the physical effort could strain recovery.

-Also, simply being unwilling to have sex because of your condition is reason enough not to have sex.
+Also, simply being unwilling to have sex because of your condition is reason enough not to have sexual relations.

 5. During high-risk pregnancy

 This is still a taboo topic for a lot of married couples.
 Primarily, during the third trimester, when the abdomen has grown considerably, some people are afraid of hurting the baby or breaking the amniotic sack too soon.

 It’s important that you know that penetration is not enough to reach or damage the baby.

 Hormone changes could actually increase one’s sexual desires, which could even further strengthen the ties between the couple at this time.
 Just remember that there are a lot of recommended postures when the woman is pregnant.

 That being said, you should not have sex during a high-risk pregnancy.
 You should also avoid positions that put too much weight on the abdomen.